daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - With many 'price taking firms', how does *aggregate* supply respond to changes in demand?
     - Can such firms make a profit in the short run?
 In the long run?
-- If demand for a good increases (demand curve shifts out), because preferences change, or population increase
+- If demand for a good increases (demand curve shifts out), because preferences change, or because population increases,
     - ... should we expect the price of the good to rise in the short or long run?

-***
+\bigskip

 **Deeper:**